 With Audley Michael has had the chance to return to Latin America to remember what makes this place so special; the diverse landscapes, delicious food, rich culture, and of course the warmth of the people.
 Michael got to explore Costa Rica again while adding Ecuador, including the amazing Galapagos Islands onto his worldwide itinerary.
 While not working you may find Michael with his friends on the slopes or finding concerts all over the region.

-Start planning your tailor-made trip with Michael by calling
+Start planning your tailor-made trip with Michael

 I'll never forget when…